MikeKovarik/anchora/README.md

 # Anchora: HTTP/2.0 Static Server

+⚓ Powerful yet simple HTTP2 static server for node.
+Push enabled!

-## What
+## What?

-Anchora is a http static server module for Node.js.
+Anchora is a HTTP static server module for Node.js.
 Simple, fast, powerful, flexible, yada yada yada...

 But really.
 It does a lot out of the box with no configuration.
 Even **HTTP2** and **Push Streams** of file dependencies.